thom4parisot/thom4.net/source/_posts/2014/future.md

 **Time is limited, and never granted**: I started witnessing my body aging.
 You never care about it until you notice those details.
 This also helps you making better decisions: **we can only make a limiter number of decisions**.
 Let’s make the good ones, the ones matching our values.

-We will see in ten years how much of this is (still) relevant, and if it was worth spending some time sharing this content with you.
+We will see in ten years how much of this is (still) relevant, and if it was worth spending some time sharing this vision with you.

 Tonight I will take a picture of myself with an analog medium format camera.
 The first on a roll of twelve exposures.
 Every month.
 For a year.
 For ten years.